Welcome to Occupational Therapy at the Center of Development!

 Difficulties with visual perceptual skills can cause delays in reading, writing, visual scanning worksheets, visual attention, and even cause reversals in reading and writing.

-4. Fine Motor Skills and Self-Help: In depth evaluation of fine motor abilities for a child's daily life skills will be assessed using standardized testing and clinical observations.
+4. Fine Motor Skills and Self-Help: In-depth evaluation of fine motor abilities for a child's daily life skills will be assessed using standardized testing and clinical observations.

 5. Balance and Motor Coordination: A child's balance skills can greatly affect their ability to sit and attend in a chair at school, or do well in sports.
 Their balance and coordination skills directly affect their playground skills and normal development.
-We believe that a child's balance, motor coordination, and overall motor development along with their sensory processing skills are the foundation to improving functional skills.
+We believe that a child's balance, motor coordination, and overall motor development along with their sensory processing skills are the foundation for improving functional skills.
 Standardized testing along with clinical observations will be used in evaluations to determine their balance, vestibular functioning, vestibular-visual-proprioceptive integration, and overall motor coordination.

-4. Medical History: possible food allergies or sensitivities discussed, nutritional needs, developmental lags such as poor creeping and crawling patterns, illnesses, history of ear infections or fluid on the ears, sensory processing issues, and other important factors in developmental history that can cause missed or delayed neuro-development.
+6. Medical History: possible food allergies or sensitivities discussed, nutritional needs, developmental lags such as poor creeping and crawling patterns, illnesses, history of ear infections or fluid on the ears, sensory processing issues, and other important factors in developmental history that can cause missed or delayed neuro-development.

 Site empowered by